M.Ed. Special Education - General Curriculum

 Admission Requirements

-- Personal Statement-Your statement can be uploaded into the online application.
-The statement should be 1-2 pages and address your professional training and interests, the nature of your professional experiences and specific issues you plan to address during the pursuit of your Master's degree.
+• Personal Statement – Uploaded to graduate application.
+Should be 1-2 pages and address your professional training and interests, the nature of your professional experiences and specific issues you plan to address during the pursuit of your master’s degree.

-- Interview-A personal, phone or SKYPE interview may be required.
-Candidates will be contacted by the program if an interview is needed.
+• Interview – An interview may be required.
+If so, you will be contacted by the program to set up an interview.

 Deadline